BBBaden-Moodle-userscripts/BBBUserScriptManager/README.md

 ## Usage

+### Extensions Page

+- Visit `https://moodle.bbbaden.ch/userscript/extensions` to manage userscripts.
+- Users can install various userscripts from this page.

 ### Configuration Page

 - Navigate to `https://moodle.bbbaden.ch/userscript/config` to access the Userscript Config page.
 - This page allows users to configure various settings related to the UserScript.

-### Extensions Page

-- Visit `https://moodle.bbbaden.ch/userscript/extensions` to manage userscripts.
-- Users can install, configure, or manage various userscripts from this page.

 ## Development